seerreenna/seerreenna.github.io/_projects/BayesHousingPrices.md

 ## Data Provenance
 The data was sourced from the Federal Reserve Economic Data (FRED).
-It is publically avalible for non-commercial use and offers clean and reliable datasets.
+It is publicly available for non-commercial use and offers clean and reliable datasets.
 We downloaded several data series including the average sales prices and median sales prices of houses sold for the Midwest, Northeast, South, and West Census Regions, and the United States as a whole, as well as the Consumer Price Index (CPI) for the United States.

 The data was pulled from FRED starting from 1975, and it was adjusted for inflation using CPI.